PDA-UR/Screenshotmatcher-2.0/README.md

 In case the extraction failed or you dislike the result, a screenshot of the whole screen can be requested by switching from *Cropped* to *Full* with the top button.

 ![](app_result.png){ width=430 height=402 }

+## Settings and Security

+**ScreenshotMatcher** can be customized with settings available by clicking the tray icon.

+It is possible to disable the access to full screenshots.
+This way, only people who have line of sight to your monitor can capture your screen's content.

+In networks with multiple users, it is recommended to restrict requests from unknown devices by either deciding individually or blocking all.
+This way, only trusted devices can capture your screen's content.